LightUp

 What Had to Be True

-Reduce context switches.
+- Reduce context switches.
 Get answers without leaving the page.
-If the user opens a new tab, I've failed.

-Preserve flow.
-Under 2 seconds from highlight to insight.
-Slow enough to notice is too slow.
+- Preserve flow.
+Under 3 seconds from highlight to insight.

 One Moment, Many Tensions

-Here's what makes browser extensions strange: you're building on someone else's canvas.
+What makes browser extensions strange is that you're building on someone else's canvas.
 Every website has different fonts, colors, moods.
 You don't control any of it.
 You have to appear without jarring, adapt to infinite contexts, and disappear completely when not needed.

 That single moment—when you select text and LightUp appears—contains every design decision.
+The two constraints—stay on page and preserve flow—live inside that moment.
 And every decision exists in tension.

 Consistent vs. Adaptive